 If capacity is reached within the Park, entrances will temporarily close.
 Guests will be asked to wait in physically-distanced lines for entry into the park.

 The entrances will be staffed to monitor capacity and reinforce physical distancing and mask wearing.
-Additionally, physical distancing ambassadors, wearing lime green shirts, will help provide information and remind patrons of the need to stay 6 feet (about 2 meters) apart.

 For information on Millennium Park permit requirements, including for large gatherings of 50 persons or more, contact email@example.com.